CliffordAnderson/XQuery4Humanists/01-introduction.md

 Try using `<<` and `>>` to check whether `$first-shop` comes before or after the `$second-shop`.

-For practice, can you fill in the correct comparison operators in the two examples below (replacing `FIX ME!` with your answer)?
+For practice, can you fill in the correct comparison operators in the two examples below?
+With your alterations, the first query should return the <identifiers> element if any of the num attributes equals 13.
+If you get no results or an error, then keep trying.
+(Hint: Should you replace FIX ME! with `eq` or `=`?)

 ```xquery
 let $ids :=